 - The provider understood the needs of its population and tailored services in response to those needs.
 Appointments were made into the service by the patients' usual GP service or NHS 111.
 Slots were reserved for the NHS 111 service at the weekends, when they were most likely to have the highest need to refer into the hub service. - The provider considered improvement opportunities in response to unmet needs.
-The service was considering introducing telephone consultations to patients who did not attend (DNA) their appointments. - Care pathways were appropriate for patients with specific needs, for example patients who needed acute, episodic care, rather than long term conditions management. - The facilities and premises were appropriate for the services delivered. - The service made reasonable adjustments when people found it hard to access the service.
+Since the COVID-19 pandemic, telephone appointments have been provided wherever appropriate. - Care pathways were appropriate for patients with specific needs, for example patients who needed acute, episodic care, rather than long term conditions management. - The facilities and premises were appropriate for the services delivered. - The service made reasonable adjustments when people found it hard to access the service.
 For example, there was disabled access and car parking at the hospital site.